xrtechnology/mcp-server-odoo/README.md

 Once configured, you can ask Claude:

+**Search & Retrieve:**
 - "Show me all customers from Spain"
 - "Find products with stock below 10 units"
 - "List today's sales orders over $1000"
 - "Search for unpaid invoices from last month"
 - "Count how many active employees we have"
 - "Show me the contact information for Microsoft"

+**Create & Manage:**
+- "Create a new customer contact for Acme Corporation"
+- "Add a new product called 'Premium Widget' with price $99.99"
+- "Create a calendar event for tomorrow at 2 PM"
+- "Update the phone number for customer John Doe to +1-555-0123"
+- "Change the status of order SO/2024/001 to confirmed"
+- "Delete the test contact we created earlier"

 ## Available Tools